squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 ### Abbreviations

 [:octicons-workflow-24: Extension][Abbreviations] ·
-[:octicons-tag-24: 1.0.0 – present][Abbreviations support]
+[:octicons-tag-24: 1.0.0 ... present][Abbreviations support]

 The [Abbreviations] extension adds the ability to add a small tooltip to an element, by wrapping it with an `abbr` tag.
-Note that only plain text is supported.
+Only plain text (no markup) is supported.
 Enable it via `mkdocs.yml`:

 ``` yaml